gofynd/fdk-client-swift/documentation/platform/CART.md

 #### addAddress
-Add a new user address.
+Add address to an account